Minkowski Decomposition of Associahedra and Related Combinatorics: Associahedra as generalised permutahedra

 We end this section relating~$\As^c_n$ to earlier work.
 Firstly, we indicate a connection to cambrian fans, generalised associahedra and cluster algebras and secondly to convex rank texts and semigraphoids in statistics.
 Thirdly, we mention some earlier appearances of specific instances of~$\As^c_{n-1}$ in the literature.

 S.~Fomin and A.~Zelevinsky introduced generalised associahedra in the context of cluster algebras of finite type,~\cite{FominZelevinsky_Y_systems}, and it is well-known that associahedra are generalised associahedra associated to cluster algebras of type~$A$.
 The construction of~\cite{HohlwegLange} was subsequently generalised by C.~Hohlweg, C.~Lange, and H.~Thomas to generalised associahedra,~\cite{HohlwegLangeThomas}, and depends also on a Coxeter element~$c$.
 The geometry of the normal fans of these realisations are determined by combinatorial properties of~$c$ and the normal fans are $c$-cambrian fans (introduced by N.~Reading and D.~Speyer in~\cite{ReadingSpeyer_CambrianFans}).
-Reading and Speyer conjectured the existence of a linear isomorphism between $c$-cambrian fans and $g$-vector fans associated to cluster algebras of finite type with acyclic initial seed.
-The notion of a $g$-vector fan for cluster algebra was introduced by Fomin and Zelevinsky~\cite{FominZelevinsky_Cluster_IV}, a recent preprint of Reading and Speyer~\cite{ReadingSpeyer_CombinatorialFramework} describes and relates cambrian and $g$-vector fans in detail.
-Reading and Speyer proved their conjecture up to an assumption of another conjecture of~\cite{FominZelevinsky_Cluster_IV}.
+Reading and Speyer conjectured the existence of a linear isomorphism between $c$-cambrian fans and $g$-vector fans associated to cluster algebras of finite type with acyclic initial seed (the notion of a $g$-vector fan for cluster algebras was introduced by Fomin and Zelevinsky~\cite{FominZelevinsky_Cluster_IV}).
+In~\cite{ReadingSpeyer_CombinatorialFramework}, Reading and Speyer describe and relate cambrian and $g$-vector fans in more detail and prove their conjecture up to an assumption of another conjecture of~\cite{FominZelevinsky_Cluster_IV}.
 S.-W.~Yang and A.~Zelevinsky gave an alternative proof of the conjecture of Reading and Speyer in~\cite{YangZelevinsky_ClusterAlgebrasOfFiniteType}.
-The combinatorial description of the simplified M\"obius inversion and of the Minkowski decomposition (both depend only on the geometry of the normal fan as described above) are therefore linked to cluster algebras of type~$A$ with acyclic initial seed and their $g$-vector fans.
-This relation is subject of future research.
+S.~Stella recently recovered the the realizations of generalized associahedra for finite type of~\cite{HohlwegLangeThomas} and describes the relationship to cluster algebras in detail,~\cite{Stella_PolyhedralModels}.